Auckland man thought to have ruptured meniscus after crashing Lime scooter which locked up

 Several e-scooter riders in Auckland have been left injured after the Limes they were riding randomly locked up without warning.

-Liam Thompson broke his jaw after a similar incident to Ansari, which saw him fly over the handlebar and slide over the top of concrete last week.
+Liam Thompson broke his jaw after a similar incident, which saw him fly over the handlebar and slide over the top of concrete last week.

 In a statement earlier this week, a spokesperson for Lime said it "recently" became aware of the operational issue affecting certain scooters.